pawelc/docs/toread_algorithms.md

+1988 - Random number generators good ones are hard to find 1998 - Good random number generators are (not so) easy to find 1998 - Handbook of Simulation - Principles, Methodology, Advances, Applications, and Practice

 The data-flow equations of checkpointing in reverse automatic differentiation Divide-and-conquer checkpointing for arbitrary programs with no user annotation Analytical differentiation on a digital computer